 December 29, 1976 – Freddie King was born September 3, 1934 in Gilmer, Texas.
 His mother told him that her father (who was a full-blooded Choctaw Indian) prophesied to her that she would have a child that will stir the souls of millions and inspire and influence generations.
 So she mother and his uncle Leon began teaching him to play guitar at the age of six.

 His first guitar was a Silvertone acoustic.
 His most prized guitar at that time was his Roy Roger acoustic.
 In a interview years later he recalled going to the general store to order it.
 The store owner asked him if his mother knew he was trying to order a guitar on her store account.
 Freddie replied ” no”.
 The store owner told him to get permission.
 His mother said “no”.
 She told him, “if you want a new guitar you will have to work for it.”
 He stated that he picked cotton just long enough to earn the money to purchase a Roger’s guitar.

 By 1949 three of Freddie’s uncles, Felix , Leonard and Willie King had already moved to Chicago.
 They were earning good money working in the steel mill.
-The family moved to the South Side of Chicago in 1949, where he immediately started sneaking into clubs featuring Muddy Waters, Howlin’ Wolf, T-Bone Walker, Elmore James, and Sonny Boy Williamson.
+That year the family moved to the South Side of Chicago, where he immediately started sneaking into clubs featuring Muddy Waters, Howlin’ Wolf, T-Bone Walker, Elmore James, and Sonny Boy Williamson.